 - Conceptualizing future kinesiology practice

 The MPK provides unparalleled learning environments for hands-on practice, working alongside leading practitioners in downtown Toronto and across the GTA.
-You will have the opportunity to network and advance your expertise through 600 hours of professional, structured experience across three placements.
+You will have the opportunity to network and advance your expertise through 600 hours of professional, structured experience across two placements.
 The program offers practice opportunities with hospitals, clinics, sport institutes and community organizations.

 Areas of Practice

 - High Performance Sport: Promoting healthy high performance through assessment and movement adaptation with elite athletes